A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Introduction

 \section{Introduction}

-An {\em asymptotic representation} of a discrete group $\Gamma$ is a sequence of functions $\rho_n:\Gamma\rightarrow U(N_n)$ so that for all $g,h\in\Gamma$ we have $||\rho_n(gh)-\rho_n(g)\rho_n(h)||\rightarrow0$ as $n$ goes to infinity, where $||\cdot||$ is operator norm.
-We say an asymptotic representation is {\em perturbable to a genuine representation} if there is a sequence of representations $\Tilde{\rho}_n:\Gamma\rightarrow U(N_n)$ so that for all $g\in\Gamma$ we have $||\rho_n(g)-\Tilde{\rho}_n(g)||\rightarrow0$ as $n$ goes to infinity.
+An {\em asymptotic representation} of a discrete group $\Gamma$ is a sequence of functions $\rho_n:\Gamma\rightarrow U(k_n)$ so that for all $g,h\in\Gamma$ we have $||\rho_n(gh)-\rho_n(g)\rho_n(h)||\rightarrow0$ as $n$ goes to infinity, where $||\cdot||$ is operator norm.
+We say an asymptotic representation is {\em perturbable to a genuine representation} if there is a sequence of representations $\Tilde{\rho}_n:\Gamma\rightarrow U(k_n)$ so that for all $g\in\Gamma$ we have $||\rho_n(g)-\Tilde{\rho}_n(g)||\rightarrow0$ as $n$ goes to infinity.
 Recall that a countable discrete group, $\Gamma$, is {\em matricially stable} if every asymptotic representation of $\Gamma$ is perturbable to a genuine representation of~$\Gamma$~\cite{stab}.

 In \cite{voiculescuM} Voiculescu shows that $\Z^2$ is not matricially stable by constructing an explicit sequence of pairs of unitaries that commute asymptotically in operator norm, but remain far from pairs of unitaries that commute.
-In~\cite{KvoiculescuM} Kazhdan independently uses the same sequence of pairs of unitaries to show that a particular surface group is not stable in the uniform sense.
+In~\cite{KvoiculescuM} Kazhdan independently uses the same sequence of pairs of unitaries to show that a particular surface group is not Ulam stable, where Ulam stability is defined similarly to matricial stability, but the poitwise convergence is replaced by uniform convergence.
 Kazhdan also connects his argument to the 2-cohomology of the group.
 In \cite{stab} Eilers, Shulman, and S\o rensen, give explicit asymptotic representations that are not perturbable to genuine representations for non-cyclic torsion-free finitely generated 2-step nilpotent, groups and several other groups.